hupili/python-for-data-and-media-communication-gitbook/notes-week-12.md

 The pattern is to match any 8 character string that starts with "3411" and ends with any four digits.
 The curious readers may ask: what if the tuition fee is "34113411 dollar"?
 As you guess, the above pattern fails.
 How to refine?
 The short answer is that there is no ultimate way.
 As long as "34113411" itself is a valid telephone number, we can hardly exclude it from our matching by just looking at itself.

-This issue is quite common text processing, or further more **Natural Language Processing (NL)**.
+This issue is quite common text processing, or further more **Natural Language Processing (NLP)**.
 The token itself is not enough for us to understand its meaning.
 One similar example is: "Apple is good".
 We are not sure if "the Apple" that produces iPhone is good; or apple, as a fruit, is good.
 We human being needs context in order to understand this sentence.
 So is computer.
 This discussion is beyond our curriculum.
 Interested readers can search for "NLP".

 Back to our focus on basic pattern matching, we can conclude that it is easy to match the things one want using RegEx, but rather difficult to fully exclude other unwanted stuffs.
 When building your RegEx solution, you usually starts with a collection of **cases**.
 You keep on adding new cases to the collection and test them with your RegEx pattern.
 You may need to refine multiple times in order to find the one that works well on your dataset.